Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2026-Client-proposal.md

 **4 Testing and Results**

 1. <u>Objective:<u> Evaluate integrity and efficacy of water-carrying components.
-   (a) Success Criteria: Achieve steady flow rate of 17 mL/s with less than 5% water volume lost to leakage.
+- Success Criteria: Achieve steady flow rate of 17 mL/s with less than 5% water volume lost to leakage.
-   (b) Observations: GUARD expended 1000mL in 58.1 sec (17 mL/s).
+- Observations: GUARD expended 1000mL in 58.1 sec (17 mL/s).
 Minimal dripping
 leakages.
-   (c) Conclusions: Water flows well.
+- Conclusions: Water flows well.
 Existing connections and methods of processing piping are satisfactory in this regard.
 When fully implemented, expect to sustain fluid flow during normal harvesting operations.

 2. <u>Objective:<u> Evaluate whether “checkerboard” hole and pipe distribution enables full area saturation.
-   a.
-Success Criteria: Achieve saturation of 95% area within cage.
+- Success Criteria: Achieve saturation of 95% area within cage.
-   b.
-Observations: Cloth was fully soaked within seconds after beginning operation.
+- Observations: Cloth was fully soaked within seconds after beginning operation.
-   c.
-Conclusions: 100% area saturation was achieved.
+- Conclusions: 100% area saturation was achieved.
 It may be a future consideration to implement nozzles or other to further improve saturated area and reduce damage to plants caused by a direct dripping flow.
 Final implementation may use more advanced methods for ensuring fluid coverage of target area.

 3. Objective: Evaluate structural integrity of cage.
-   (a) Success Criteria: less than 2 mm of deflection with only supported from one end (b) Observations: The frame deflected 0.6 mm.
+- Success Criteria: less than 2 mm of deflection with only supported from one end
+- Observations: The frame deflected 0.6 mm.
-   (c) Conclusions: The metal frame deflects within acceptable tolerances and is stable.
+- Conclusions: The metal frame deflects within acceptable tolerances and is stable.
 Expect to be able to scale up for final implementation while remaining relatively lightweight and rigid.